CyberneticLearningSystems/CyberneticLearningSystems.github.io/pages/projects/stadtprojekt-zurich.md

 The findings obtained served the city of Zurich as a scientific basis for the traffic regulation measures planned for Bellerivestrasse at the time, which had the goal of reducing traffic congestion, lowering noise emissions, and promoting green mobility.

+### Acknowledgment
+This project was funded by the Department of Environment and Health Protection (UZG) of the Canton of Zurich.
+The project finished in January 2020.

 [Back](https://isandaiinaviation.github.io/pages/research.html)